Living Well with Chronic Pain

 - 67% of participants showed a meaningful improvement in general wellbeing (using WEMWBS scores)

-- Just under 70% of participants showed an increase in pain management confidence
+- Just under 70% evidenced an increase in pain management confidence

 - Just under 45% reported a decrease in GP visits